 A lack of parking definitely causes some backups, especially around the John Oliver Place.
 However, the main issues occur from wildlife sightings.
 Like a traffic accident, even if the first cars pull off the road, everyone else wants a good look.
 Who wouldn’t want to see a bear?
 It’s certainly why most of us are here!

 The best way to avoid these backups is to go early in the morning, when the animals are active, but most people are not.
-Or, go on one of the car free days.
-In 2020, from 6/17 to 9/30, every Wednesday was vehicle-free.
+Or go on one of the car free days.
+Typically, every Wednesday from early May until the end of August is vehicle-free.